-- (1) Includes 300,443 shares of Common Stock to be issued in the Exchange, and excludes 150,000 shares of Common Stock issuable upon the exercise of stock options, the grant of which will become effective as of the effective date of the Registration Statement of which this Prospectus is a part (the "Registration Statement") and which will be exercisable at the initial public offering price.
-None of such options will be exercisable until one year after the effective date of grant.
+- (1) Includes 300,443 shares of Common Stock to be issued in the Exchange, and excludes 150,000 shares of Common Stock issuable upon the exercise of stock options, the grant of which became effective as of the effective date of the Registration Statement of which this Prospectus is a part (the "Registration Statement") and which are exercisable at the initial public offering price.
+None of such options are exercisable until one year after the effective date of grant.
 See "Management -- 1997 Stock Plan." - (2) Assumes the termination of the Company's S corporation status effective January 1, 1996 and the completion of the Exchange on January 1, 1996, and as a result reflects the amortization of goodwill associated therewith and the absence of a charge for the minority interest.
-See Note 3 of Notes to Consolidated Financial Statements. - (3) Supplemental pro forma net earnings per share reflects the assumed issuance of 200,000 shares of Common Stock, based on an assumed initial public offering price of \$8.25 per share, to fund distributions to the Company's current stockholders of previously taxed but undistributed S corporation earnings, net of available cash and cash equivalents (estimated to be \$1.7 million as of March 31, 1997).
+See Note 3 of Notes to Consolidated Financial Statements. - (3) Supplemental pro forma net earnings per share reflects the assumed issuance of 220,400 shares of Common Stock, based on the initial public offering price, to fund distributions to the Company's current stockholders of previously taxed but undistributed S corporation earnings, net of available cash and cash equivalents (estimated to be \$1.7 million as of March 31, 1997).
 See "Use of Proceeds," "S Corporation Distributions" and Note 3 of Notes to Consolidated Financial Statements. - (4) Reflects the acquisition of the minority interests in the Company's foreign subsidiaries pursuant to the Exchange, including goodwill arising from the Exchange, and the effects of the termination of the Company's S corporation status, including the distribution described under "S Corporation Distributions."
-See Note 3 of Notes to Consolidated Financial Statements. - (5) Adjusted to reflect the sale by the Company of 1,820,000 shares of Common Stock offered hereby at an assumed initial public offering price of \$8.25 per share and the receipt of the estimated net proceeds therefrom (after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by the Company).
+See Note 3 of Notes to Consolidated Financial Statements. - (5) Adjusted to reflect the sale by the Company of 1,820,000 shares of Common Stock offered hereby and the receipt of the estimated net proceeds therefrom (after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company).
 See "Use of Proceeds" and "Capitalization."